 - It is an Assisted Reproductive Technology (ART), commonly referred to as IVF.
 IVF is the process of fertilization by extracting eggs, retrieving a sperm sample, and then manually combining an egg and sperm in a laboratory dish.
 The embryo(s) is then transferred to the uterus.

-- IVF is primarily used to treat couples experiencing infertility due to various conditions such as blocked fallopian tubes, endometriosis, ovulatory disorders, or unexplained infertility.
+- IVF is mainly used to treat couples who are infertile due to factors such as blocked tubes, endometriosis, ovulatory disorders, or unexplained infertility.

 - Advanced Maternal Age: